akshjswl/fsp-java/day2/day2.md

 non-static nested class: A non static nested class is a nested class which doesnot have static keyword applied to it.
 A non-static nested class can directly access both static and non static variables of its outer class

 ![non-static nested class](<WhatsApp Image 2025-04-17 at 12.39.59_49deebf8.jpg>)

+A non-static nested class is technically called an inner class.